-Most organizations today are using Scrum or Agile in come capacity.
+Most organizations today are using Scrum or Agile in some capacity.
 Learn how to leverage the key relationships that agile leaders need to be effective

 Success as an Agile Leader is not about Working Harder